 It was only when reading White’s chapter on Anna Julia Cooper, the nineteenth-century feminist and author of A Voice from the South, that I realized how partial and limited this reading is of this summer’s mobilization.
 The “capped tea kettle” model only understands the pandemic as a force that confines.
 This model does not acknowledge or directly wrestle with the pandemic as a very particular and devastating natural occurrence.
 White’s reading of Cooper emphasizes the way that Cooper constantly looked to nonhuman nature—“the beautiful curve of the planets,” the “air we breathe,” “fiery, never-resting, all-corroding oxygen,” and “sluggish, inert, nitrogen”—but not as Romantic effulgences that pull us out of human history and political station.
 Instead, Cooper understood nonhuman natural processes as sites to critique human relations.
 The curves of the planets, the air we breathe, and the water we drink are “the resultant of their conflicting forces.”
 For Cooper, these seemingly stable and smoothly functioning natural events must be understood as products of dynamic conflict and complex interactions and relations.
 In turn, Cooper understood humans—themselves natural beings subject to natural forces—as similarly enmeshed within these roiling natural conflicts and systems of relations.
 White writes: “A cluster of ideas focused on nature’s movements, chief of which is the observation that a nexus of relations constitute nature, artfully shapes this perspective . . . emphasizing the key metaphor of relationality to describe the fundamental truth of human life.”
 Humans for Cooper are vulnerable creatures, not invulnerable sovereign selves.
 When White tells us that for Cooper “what was so deplorable about any form of discrimination was its systemic silencing and tyrannical imposition upon natural forces and vital processes that inherently desired to fulfil themselves,” Cooper suggests that racist practices obscure, through thick veneers of homeostatic political “normalcy,” life-giving human relatedness.

-White’s reading of Cooper fits into the tradition of “radical Romanticism” that Mark Cladis traces in his recent work.1 For Cladis, Henry David Thoreau, Mary Wollstonecraft, and especially Du Bois, “wilderness” is not a “sublimely looming out there, outside human dwelling and activity, but rather is found closer to home—in our lands, our communities, our cities, our bodies.”
+White’s reading of Cooper fits into the tradition of “radical Romanticism” that Mark Cladis traces in his recent work.1“Into the Wild: Environmental and Racial Justice,” in Radical Romanticism, Columbia University Press, forthcoming) For Cladis, Henry David Thoreau, Mary Wollstonecraft, and especially Du Bois, “wilderness” is not a “sublimely looming out there, outside human dwelling and activity, but rather is found closer to home—in our lands, our communities, our cities, our bodies.”
 Cladis argues that Du Bois’s use of ecology in his writings—landscapes such as the Grand Canyon, swamps and forests of both Africa and the United States, and rural roads and soil that are both bloody and rich—functions “as a source of dignity, cultural vigor, and social protest.”
 That is, like Cooper, Du Bois looks to nonhuman sites of the natural as a way to plumb the depths of American anti-Blackness and then “fire the imagination” for a renewed vision of justice.
 Both White and Cladis’s accounts of a radical tradition of religious naturalism suggests there is something intrinsic to living through a pandemic that led to the explosion of protests to value Black lives.
 On these terms, the pandemic is a natural wilderness that presses its unremitting dynamics on our human dwellings.
 Black Lives Matter is leading people into the streets, like so many Coopers and Du Boises, to remake the world according to a new naturalized vision of justice.

 Living in New York City, during the early days of the pandemic, I was flabbergasted at how quickly the virus spread through nothing more than simply breathing, giving the lie to self-reliance and impressing upon us all our literal interrelation.
 The virus reinforces the way we exist in habit and practice with each other.
 Riding the subway (before I didn’t), I thought: I am not me without you, and I never realized this so fully before.
 And as the virus has torn through communities, the particulars of me’s and you’s have come into awful focus.
 Brown and Black communities bear the terrible burdens of interdependence, as they always have on these shores, as the virus winds itself around white systems of white supremacy.
 The pandemic—a wilderness—forces us to confront the wilderness of our social and political birthright.
 Led by Black and Brown people, protestors entered into this wilderness in an effort not to tame it, but to change it wholly.
 Protestors conduct daily natural experiments in living to produce a new type of wilderness, a natural order that prioritizes the histories and needs of the dominated.